 True.
 I have summers off.
-I work two days a week during the school year in the accounting department at the Fairview School District administration building.
-The job is as boring as sorting a laundry basket of baby socks.
+I work two days a week during the school year in the personnel department at the Fairview School District administration building.
+The job bores me as much as sorting a laundry basket of baby socks.

-The week I quit my interesting, full-time, real-world job I took my oldest child, Delanie, to a Mommy and Me class at the YMCA.
+The week I quit my challenging, full-time, real-world job I took my oldest child, Delanie, to a Mommy and Me class at the YMCA.
 I’d spent three years wearied by working-mom guilt, wishing I could sign up for that class.
-Then when I left corporate America behind and enrolled, seven of us mothers and eight children lined up, held hands, broke into a middle-ear shattering ring-around-the-rosy, and I thought, “Oh my God, what have I done?”
+Then when I left corporate America behind and enrolled, seven of us mothers and eight children lined up, held hands, broke into a middle-ear shattering Ring Around the Rosy, and I thought, “Oh my God, what have I done?”

 I turn toward Ellie.
 “I deluded myself into thinking stay-at-home moms had it all.”

 Our children grew like wisteria, fast and clingy, their idiosyncrasies as showy as a mud-caked communion dress—which, of course, Delanie wore down the center aisle of Our Lady of Peace Church one bright May afternoon.
 How four years later she signed up for cheerleading I blame on her father’s side of the family.
 They knit, sew, you know, do all that domestic stuff like cook.